 Costs of owning a border collie

-Once you get past the initial costs of buying a dog, you’ll still have to pay for ongoing expenses.
+Once you get past the initial costs of buying a border collie, you’ll still have to pay for ongoing expenses.
 These will vary depending on your location and your dog’s needs, but the following table shows the estimated average costs of some essentials.

 Vaccination and vet visits

-You’ll pay anywhere between $200 and $500 per year for vaccinations and vet visits.
+The average annual cost for a vet visit can range from $70 to $174.
+The average annual cost for vaccinations ranges from $15 to $78.
 These costs include annual checkups, vaccinations, flea and tick prevention, and dental care.
-You’ll pay more during the first year of your dog’s life since puppies require multiple rounds of vaccines.[4]
+You’ll pay more during the first year of your dog’s life since puppies require multiple rounds of vaccines.[6]

-Buying food and supplies for a border collie typically costs between $400 and $800 per year.
-Border collies are one of the most active dog breeds, and you’ll pay around $300 annually for food.
-They’ll need toys and treats to keep them mentally stimulated, which typically cost around $100 per year.
+Border collies are one of the most active dog breeds, and you’ll pay around $40–$100 per month for food.
+They’ll need toys and treats to keep them mentally stimulated, which typically cost between $20 and $50 per month.
 You’ll also need to invest in a crate, carrier, and bedding when you first get the dog.

 Grooming and maintenance

 Border collies have a double coat and need regular grooming and maintenance to keep their coat healthy and prevent matting.
-Professional grooming sessions cost an average of $300 per year, and you’ll need to invest in grooming tools like shampoo, conditioner, brushes, and nail clippers.
+Professional grooming sessions cost an average of $50–$115 per session, and you’ll need to invest in grooming tools like shampoo, conditioner, brushes, and nail clippers.

-The average cost of pet insurance for a border collie ranges between $500 and $600 annually, depending on your coverage levels.
-The monthly costs range from $25 to $50 and can cover various accidents and illnesses.
+The average cost of pet insurance for a border collie is $46 per month, or about $552 per year, which can cover various accidents and illnesses.

 Factors influencing the price of a border collie